 There is no black and white answer for how long it takes to learn Spanish, but if your goal is to learn Spanish as quickly as possible and get a good level in a matter of months, immersion is really your only option!

 Not everyone can just move to a Spanish-speaking country whenever they want.
 We know that!
 If you don’t want to do tutorials or go back to college, what else can you do?

-There are also exchanges organized by those who’d like to practice English with a native speaker in exchange for helping someone else practice a foreign language.
-They also organize events for people to meet speakers.
-However, the main objective is to practice Spanish with as many people as possible.
-In your first night, you’ll probably have more conversations in Spanish than you’ve ever had until now.
+There are also exchanges organised by those who’d like to practise English with a native speaker in exchange for helping someone else practice a foreign language.
+They also organise events for people to meet Spanish speakers.
+However, the main objective is to practise Spanish with as many people as possible.
+On your first night, you’ll probably have more conversations in Spanish than you’ve ever had up until now.

 Finally, the last tip for those who’ve just begun learning Spanish and are sitting in front of their TV, computer, or tablet: movies and TV shows!
 With so many streaming sites popping up in recent years, everyone has access to media from all over the world.
 You could use this to find TV shows and movies in Spanish.